Ichiro Suzuki: 2010

-Suzuki's 37 career leadoff home runs rank 13th all time, as of 2024.
+Suzuki's 37 career leadoff home runs rank 14th all time, as of 2026.
 Nevertheless, in 2009, Suzuki told The New York Times:

 Chicks who dig home runs aren't the ones who appeal to me.
 I think there's sexiness in infield hits because they require technique.
 I'd rather impress the chicks with my technique than with my brute strength.
 Then, every now and then, just to show I can do that, too, I might flirt a little by hitting one out.

-After playing in the season opener against the Oakland Athletics, Suzuki became eligible for Hall of Fame consideration, by playing in his tenth MLB season.
-On June 5, 2010, Suzuki scored his 1,000th career MLB run against the Angels on Franklin Gutierrez's RBI groundout.
-On September 1, 2010, Suzuki also collected his 2,200th hit, a leadoff infield single against Cleveland Indians pitcher Josh Tomlin.
+After playing in the season opener against Oakland, Suzuki became eligible for Hall of Fame consideration, by playing in his tenth MLB season.
+On June 5, Suzuki scored his 1,000th career MLB run against the Angels on Franklin Gutierrez's RBI groundout.
+On September 1, Suzuki collected his 2,200th hit, a leadoff infield single against Cleveland Indians pitcher Josh Tomlin.

-During the August 2010 series against the New York Yankees, Suzuki traveled to the Calvary Cemetery in Queens, New York, to pay his respects at the grave of Hall-of-Famer "Wee Willie" Keeler, whose record for consecutive 200-hit seasons he had broken in 2009.
+During an August series against the New York Yankees, Suzuki traveled to the Calvary Cemetery in Queens, New York, to pay his respects at the grave of Hall of Famer "Wee" Willie Keeler, whose record for consecutive 200-hit seasons he had broken in 2009.

 On September 23, Suzuki hit a single to center field against Toronto Blue Jays pitcher Shawn Hill to become the first MLB player in history to reach the 200 hit mark for 10 consecutive seasons.
-This feat also tied him with Pete Rose for the most career seasons of 200+ hits, and he surpassed Ty Cobb for most career seasons of 200+ hits in the AL. He finished the season with 214 hits, topping MLB in that category.
-Suzuki also finished the season "ironman" style, playing in all 162 games.
-Only Suzuki and Matt Kemp did so for the 2010 season.
-This was Suzuki's 3rd season playing in all 162 games.
-Also, Suzuki was nominated for the This Year in Baseball Award.
+This feat tied him with Pete Rose for the most career seasons of at least 200 hits, and he surpassed Ty Cobb for most career seasons of 200+ hits in the AL. He finished the season with 214 hits, topping MLB in that category.
+Suzuki also finished the season "ironman" style, playing in all 162 games; Matt Kemp was the only other player to do so.
+Suzuki was nominated for the This Year in Baseball Award.
 Suzuki finished first or second in hits in all of his first 10 MLB seasons.

-Suzuki won his tenth consecutive Rawlings Gold Glove Award in 2010, tying Ken Griffey Jr., Andruw Jones, and Al Kaline, and trailing only Roberto Clemente and Willie Mays (twelve each) for major league outfielders.
-Suzuki also won his second consecutive and third overall Fielding Bible Award for his statistically based defensive excellence in right field.
-Suzuki was the first right fielder in MLB history to win multiple Bible awards.
+Suzuki won his tenth consecutive Gold Glove Award in 2010, tying Ken Griffey Jr., Andruw Jones, and Al Kaline, and trailing only Roberto Clemente and Willie Mays (twelve each) among outfielders.
+Suzuki also won his second consecutive and third overall Fielding Bible Award for his defensive excellence in right field.
+Suzuki was the first right fielder in MLB history to win multiple such awards.